 Step-by-Step Guide to Creating a Basic WordPress Plugin

 Creating a basic WordPress plugin involves a few simple steps.
+This section explains how to develop WordPress plugin from scratch in a practical way.
 First, in the wp-content/plugins directory of your local WordPress installation, create a new folder for your plugin, naming it according to your plugin’s functionality (e.g., “my-first-plugin”).
 Inside this folder, create a main PHP file (e.g., my-first-plugin.php).
 This file should begin with a header comment containing metadata about the plugin, such as its name, description, version, and author.

 Next, use the add_action() or add_filter() functions to hook your custom functionality into WordPress.
 For instance, you can use add_action(‘wp_footer’, ‘my_custom_function’) to add a custom message in the footer.